NeuroNexa/test/rl_sar/README.md

 ./build.sh -c  # or ./build.sh --clean
 ```

-If simulation is not needed and you only want to run on the robot, you can compile using CMake while disabling ROS.
-This produces standalone binaries in `cmake_build/bin` (and libraries in `cmake_build/lib`) that the helper scripts automatically pick up when no ROS overlay is sourced:
+If simulation is not needed and you only want to run on the robot, use the hardware preset.
+When a ROS workspace is sourced the script builds `rl_sar` via catkin/colcon while disabling Gazebo-only targets; otherwise it falls back to the standalone CMake toolchain and drops the binaries in `cmake_build/bin` (and libraries in `cmake_build/lib`):

 ```bash
 ./build.sh -m  # or ./build.sh --cmake
 ```

 > [!IMPORTANT]
-> The standalone CMake toolchain now builds only the Titati hardware stack (CAN-FD router, 16-motor diagnostic, and `rl_real_titati`).
+> The hardware preset now builds only the Titati stack (CAN-FD router, 16-motor diagnostic, and `rl_real_titati`).
 Drivers for Unitree, Lite3, and other robots have been removed from this workspace.

 > [!TIP]
-> If no ROS environment is sourced, running `./build.sh` without arguments automatically falls back to the same hardware-only CMake build, so the slave Jetson can simply clone the repo and invoke `./build.sh` to get the CMake artifacts.
+> If no ROS environment is sourced, running `./build.sh` without arguments automatically falls back to the same hardware-only CMake build, so the slave Jetson can simply clone the repo and invoke `./build.sh` to get the binaries.

 For detailed usage instructions, you can check them via `./build.sh -h`: